 - Diagnosing and treating patients: One of the primary roles of physicians in hospitals is to diagnose and treat patients with a wide range of medical conditions.
-They work with other healthcare professionals to develop treatment plans that meet the individual needs of each patient.
+They work with other healthcare professionals to develop treatment plans that meet each patient’s needs.

-- Performing medical procedures: Physicians also perform a variety of medical procedures, including surgeries and other interventions.
-They may work with other healthcare professionals, such as nurses and anesthesiologists, to ensure that these procedures are carried out safely and effectively.
+- Performing medical procedures: Physicians also perform various medical procedures, including surgeries and other interventions.
+They may work with other healthcare professionals, such as nurses and anesthesiologists, to ensure these procedures are carried out safely and effectively.

 - Supervising medical staff: Physicians in hospitals also often have supervisory roles, overseeing the work of other medical professionals and ensuring that all patients receive high-quality care.
-They may provide guidance and mentorship to medical residents, interns, and other junior staff.
+They may guide and mentor medical residents, interns, and other junior staff.